 A period of negotiation usually follows as both parties seek to reach a price that both are happy with.
 Where several offers are received, the estate agent will give each buyer the opportunity to increase their bid.

-In Scotland, a minimum price is set and, where there is more than one potential purchaser, most properties are sold through a ‘blind bidding’ process.
+The process of buying and selling property in Scotland sees a minimum price being set and, where there is more than one potential purchaser, most properties are sold through a ‘blind bidding’ process.

 Offers are made via